Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US Federal Trade Commission has ordered Microsoft to pay $20 million to settle allegations and improve privacy protections for children using its Xbox video game service.

-On June 5, the US Federal Trade Commission (FTC) said that software development corporation Microsoft will have to pay $20 million to settle allegations of illegally collecting personal information of children.
+On June 5, the US Federal Trade Commission (FTC) said that software development corporation Microsoft will have to pay 20 million USD to settle allegations of illegally collecting personal information of children.

 According to the FTC, Microsoft is accused of violating the Children's Online Privacy Protection Act (COPPA) by illegally collecting personal information from children who signed up for Xbox video game accounts.

-The FTC has asked Microsoft to improve privacy protections for children using its Xbox video game service, and said it will expand COPPA to include third-party video game publishers with whom Microsoft shares data.
+The FTC has asked Microsoft to improve privacy protections for children using its Xbox video game service, and said it will expand COPPA's coverage to third-party video game publishers with whom Microsoft shares data.

 The FTC's new decision will help parents protect their children's privacy on Xbox and limit what information Microsoft can collect, said Samuel Levine, head of the FTC's Bureau of Consumer Protection.